datalad-handbook/book/docs/glossary.rst

    sibling
       DataLad concept: A dataset clone that a given :term:`DataLad dataset` knows about.
 Changes can be retrieved and pushed between a dataset and its sibling.
+It is the equivalent of a :term:`remote` in Git.

    submodule
       Git concept: a submodule is a Git repository embedded inside another Git repository.
 A